pandas-dev/pandas/web/pandas/pdeps/accepted/0001-purpose-and-guidelines.md

 add noise to the list of rejected PDEPs, which should contain documentation as good as an accepted PDEP, but where the final decision was to not implement the changes.

-## Evolution of this PDEP
+## Evolution of PDEPs

-While most PDEPs aren't expected to change after accepted, in some cases like this PDEP, they will be updated to contain its latest version, if things evolve.
-A log of the summary of the changes will be kept to make it easier to see if any change has happened.
+Most PDEPs aren't expected to change after accepted.
+Once there is agreement in the changes, and they are implemented, the PDEP will be only useful to understand why the development happened, and the details of the discussion.

+But in some cases, a PDEP can be updated.
+For example, a PDEP defining a procedure or a policy, like this one (PDEP-1).
+Or cases when after attempting the implementation, new knowledge is obtained that makes the original PDEP obsolete, and changes are required.
+When there are specific changes to be made to the original PDEP, this will be edited, its `Revision: X` label will be increased by one, and a note will be added to the `PDEP-N history` section.
+This will let readers understand that the PDEP has changed and avoid confusion.

 ### PDEP-1 History